pingcap/docs-dm/en/task-configuration-file.md

     block-allow-list:  "bw-rule-1"
     mydumper-thread: 4             # The number of threads that Mydumper uses for dumping data.
     loader-thread: 16              # The number of threads that Loader uses for loading data.
-    syncer-thread: 16              # The number of threads that Syncer uses for migrating incremental data.
+    syncer-thread: 16              # The number of threads that Syncer uses for replicating incremental data.

   - source-id: "mysql-replica-02"
     block-allow-list:  "bw-rule-1" # Use black-white-list if the DM's version <= v2.0.0-beta.2.